Lifting of vector-valued automorphic forms: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank for their hospitality the Georg-August Universit\"at G\"ottingen, and Max Planck Institut f\"ur Mathematik, Bonn, where much of the work on this article was accomplished.
-SB is supported by ERC Consolidator grant 648329 (codename GRANT, with H. Helfgott as PI).
+The authors would like to thank for their hospitality the Georg-August Universit\"at G\"ottingen, Max Planck Institut f\"ur Mathematik, Bonn, and IISER TVM, India, where much of the work on this article was accomplished.
+SB is supported by ERC Consolidator grant 648329 (codename GRANT, with H. Helfgott as PI), and the fellowship of IISER TVM.